SciML/PolyChaos.jl/docs/src/random_ode.md

 The question is how to obtain the unknown PCE coefficients $x_i(t)$ from the known PCE coefficients $a_i$ relative to the orthogonal basis polynomials $\phi_i$.
 This can be done using Galerkin projection, which is nothing else than projecting onto the orthogonal basis.
 Think of a three-dimensional space, in which you have placed some three-dimensional object.
-If you know project the silhouett of the object onto every axis of the three-dimensional space, then you are doing a Galerkin projection.
+If you know project the silhouette of the object onto every axis of the three-dimensional space, then you are doing a Galerkin projection.
 With PCE the concept is equivalent, but the imagination has a harder time.
 The first step for Galerkin projection is to insert the PCEs